 This kimchi fried rice recipe is the perfect weeknight meal—easy to make and ready in just 20 minutes.
 Top it with fried eggs for something extra!

 The flavors of kimchi can be quite intense if you’ve never tried it before.
 Stir frying kimchi with a bunch of rice and soy sauce is a great way to introduce kimchi to your taste buds.
-I haven’t learned make my own kimchi yet, but it is definitely on my “to make” list this year.
 If you are looking to buy kimchi at the supermarket, try Sinto Gourmet‘s kimchi.
 It is one of my favorite brands so far, and it’s organic!
 The only downside is that their distribution is mostly in Northern California right now.

 If you’re looking for more ways to cook with kimchi, check out these recipes from some of my favorite blogs:

 - Korean Kimchi Scallion Pancakes (from Hip Foodie Mom)